-MLS extends soccer season delay to mid-May
+MLS holds out hope for full season despite delaying games to mid-May

 The CDC on Sunday recommended no public gatherings of 50 or more people for the next eight weeks.
 On Monday, a White House briefing recommended no gatherings of 10 or more people.

-Minnesota United started the season 2-0 with victories at Portland and San Jose before MLS suspended its season for at least 30 days last week, before the Loons’ scheduled home opener Sunday at Allianz Field.
+The Loons started the season 2-0 with victories at Portland and San Jose before MLS suspended its season for at least 30 days last week, before the Loons’ scheduled home opener Sunday at Allianz Field.

-The team postponed that game against New York Red Bulls and two others successive home games, a March 21 game against Montreal and an April 11 game against the L.A.
+The team postponed that game against New York Red Bulls and two other successive home games, March 21 against Montreal and April 11 against the L.A.
 Galaxy.

-Suspending the season for the eight weeks also will include games April 15 at Houston, April 18 vs. Dallas, April 25 at Sporting Kansas City, April 29 at Columbus, May 2 against Colorado, and possibly May 9 at Orlando and beyond.
+Suspending the season for eight weeks also will include games April 15 at Houston, April 18 vs. Dallas, April 25 at Sporting Kansas City, April 29 at Columbus, May 2 against Colorado and possibly May 9 at Orlando and beyond.